Salary Negotiation: The Complete Guide to Getting Paid What You're Worth

 When to negotiate

-• After receiving a written job offer — This is your moment of maximum leverage
+• After receiving a written job offer — maximum leverage; they've chosen you and want you to say yes

-• When you have competing offers — Multiple offers strengthen your position significantly
+• When you have competing offers — multiple offers are the strongest negotiation tool that exists

-• When the offer is below market rate — Data supports your request
+• When the offer is below market rate — data makes your case for you

-• During annual reviews — You have a track record to point to
+• During annual reviews — you have a track record and deliverables to cite

 When to be cautious

-• When the offer already exceeds market rate — Know when you have a good deal
+• When the offer already exceeds market rate — know when the deal is good

-• For entry-level roles with fixed pay bands — Some positions have limited flexibility
+• For entry-level roles with fixed pay bands — some positions have limited flexibility; pivot to signing bonus or early review

 How to research your market value